 Have you ever thought about how you would design your kitchen if the options were limitless and budget was a nonfactor?

-Chef, Ed Smith, interior designer, Abigail Ahern, parent blogger and fashion editor, Deborah Brett and sustainability expert, Oliver Heath, were each given a blank canvas.
+Chef, Ed Smith, interior designer, Abigail Ahern and parent blogger and fashion editor, Deborah Brett, were each given a blank canvas.
 They were invited to work with journalists, photographers, artists and computer-generated image (CGI) technicians to produce their ultimate kitchen designs, incorporating their favourite Grundig appliances.

 Each of them was then interviewed to reveal the thinking behind their vision, why they chose each appliance, and to reveal their essential tips and “get the look” advice, so that readers could try their ideas at home.
 There were start-to-finish videos showing how each of the kitchens were put together from sketches, photography and CGIs.